Richard M. Ketchum

-Richard M. Ketchum (1922–2012) was an American historian and magazine editor.
-Historian Douglas Brinkley has said that Ketchum was "the finest historian of the American Revolution."
+Richard Malcolm Ketchum (1922–2012) was an American historian and magazine editor who co-founded the magazine Country Journal.

 Early life

 Ketchum was born in Pittsburgh, Pennsylvania, on March 15, 1922, to George and Thelma Patton Ketchum.
-He graduated from Yale College in 1943 with a degree in American history.
+He received his secondary education at Shady Side Academy in Pittsburgh.
+He went on to graduate from Yale College in 1943 with a degree in American history.
 During World War II, Ketchum served as commander of a Navy submarine chaser in the Atlantic.